department-of-veterans-affairs/vagov-content/pages/maintenance.md

     <div class="row">
       <div class="small-12 columns">
         <div style="padding: 2em 0;">
-        <h3>We’re sorry.
-The page you’re looking for is currently down while we fix a few things.
-We’ll be back online as soon as we can.</h3>
+        <h3>We're sorry.
+The page you're looking for is currently down while we fix a few things.
+We'll be back online as soon as we can.</h3>
-        <h4>In the meantime, please try the search box above or one of the options listed below to find more information.</h4>
         </div>
       </div>
     </div>
   </div>
-   {% include src/site/includes/common-and-popular.html %}
 </div>

 <!-- Maintenance Page End -->